Stuart Heritage

 Tip your driver? … Sean Penn in Daddio.
 Photograph: Everett Collection Inc/Alamy

 When a number of factors in a situation go wrong with enough precision to maximise damage, we tend to call it a perfect storm.
 Pay attention and you’ll hear it all the time; a few days ago, the lack of social housing in England was blamed on a perfect storm, similarly America is currently bracing itself for a perfect storm of election chaos, and outer space recently enjoyed a perfect storm of solar activity.
-The term, of course, is based on a 2000 film where George Clooney sailed a boat in a hurricane.
+The term, of course, was also the title of a 2000 film where George Clooney sailed a boat in a hurricane.

 However, I would like to propose a change.
 From now on, instead of calling something a perfect storm, I recommend calling it a Daddio.
 This is a real election Daddio.
 Wow, the social housing in this country is really Daddioed.
 Did you see the sun Daddioing the other day?